Skip to main content

 Lower base rent: NNN base rents are structurally lower than gross rents.
 For a well-managed property with stable expenses, the NNN tenant benefits from not subsidizing a landlord's expense cushion.

 Cap protections: Tenants who negotiate effective CAM caps limit their upside exposure.
-A 4% cumulative annual cap on controllable expenses, combined with robust exclusion lists, can create a de facto expense ceiling on the most variable costs.
+A 4% cumulative annual cap on controllable expenses, combined with specific exclusion lists, can create a de facto expense ceiling on the most variable costs.

 The risk to tenants: Without caps and exclusions, NNN leases expose you to unlimited operating cost increases.
 A landlord who defers maintenance for three years and then catches up, or who switches to a more expensive property management firm, can pass all of that to tenants with no limits.